shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Expand Your Fleet with a Code Vessel - Pandas
+# Expand Your Fleet with a Code Vessel - Python + Pandas

 ## Overview